 - 3.1 Accessibility on London Underground (LU) has vastly improved over the past 10 years since the first SFA programme was developed from LU's Unlocking London for All policy in 2002.
-Currently there are 66 step-free stations on the LU network, however, when considering the wider Rail and Underground (R&U) network, including Docklands Light Railway (DLR), London Overground and Trams, the total increases to 195 step-free stations.
+Currently there are 66 step-free stations on the LU network, however, when considering the wider R&U network, including Docklands Light Railway (DLR), London Overground and Trams, the total increases to 195 step-free stations.
 This means that 45 per cent of the R&U network is now step-free. - 3.2 In recent years SFA delivery has been achieved as part of major station upgrades.
 These are the most heavily used key interchange stations where benefits are also the greatest.
-Looking ahead Vauxhall, Tottenham Court Road, Bond Street, Victoria, Finsbury Park, Bank (Waterloo & City line and Northern line/Docklands Light Railway), together with the Crossrail stations, are planned to be made step free between 2015-2021.
-Camden Town and Holborn are also planned for delivery in the early 2020s. - 3.3 With the most successful Olympics and Paralympics ever, there has been pressure to deliver further accessibility improvements to the LU network.
-It is also
+Looking ahead Vauxhall, Tottenham Court Road, Bond Street, Victoria, Finsbury Park, Bank (Waterloo & City line and Northern line/DLR), together with the Crossrail stations, are planned to be made step-free between 2015-2021.
+Camden Town and Holborn are also planned for delivery in the early 2020s.

-- expected that improvements should be delivered more quickly and more cost effectively. - 3.4 In October 2014, TfL announced a budget of £76.4m over the 10 year Business Plan to develop a new 'affordable' SFA programme.
+- 3.3 Following the success of the London 2012 Games, there has been pressure to deliver further accessibility improvements to the LU network.
+It is also expected that improvements should be delivered more quickly and more cost effectively. - 3.4 In October 2014, TfL announced a budget of £76.4m over the 10 year Business Plan to develop a new 'affordable' SFA programme.
 To broaden the programme benefits and optimise value from public investment, it is intended that the new funding will be used to match contributions from local authorities and/or property developers.
-The distribution and number of stations the programme will be able to deliver will depend on four key principles: funding from third parties; feasibility and affordability of the schemes; the strategic fit and/or interchange opportunities afforded, and synergy with other schemes. - 3.5 To date, S106 Agreements have been signed for Brent Cross and the stations surrounding the Earl's Court Development, including West Brompton where feasibility has commenced for the provision of a new lift.
-In addition negotiations are underway for other stations such as White City and Newbury Park. - 3.6 To optimise the number of step-free stations and maximise the number of trips, the new 'affordable' SFA Programme is also working with the Commercial Development Directorate and the Station Improvement Programme.
-Schemes in development include South Kensington and Harrow-on-the-Hill. - 3.7 TfL are continuing to mobilise the new 'affordable' SFA Programme between now and the end of March 2015, defining resource requirements, prioritising principles and creating an indicative delivery programme. - 3.8 TfL will write to all local authorities in February 2015, inviting them to identify stepfree opportunities for Underground stations within their boroughs and firm up the delivery strategy.
+The distribution and number of stations the programme will be able to deliver will depend on four key principles: funding from third parties; feasibility and affordability of the schemes; the strategic fit and/or interchange opportunities afforded; and synergy with other schemes. - 3.5 To date, S106 Agreements have been signed for Brent Cross and the stations surrounding the Earl's Court Development, including West Brompton where feasibility has commenced for the provision of a new lift.
+In addition negotiations are underway for other stations such as White City and Newbury Park. - 3.6 To optimise the number of step-free stations and maximise the number of trips, the new 'affordable' SFA programme is also working with the Commercial Development directorate and the Station Improvement Programme.
+Schemes in development include South Kensington and Harrow-on-the-Hill. - 3.7 TfL is continuing to mobilise the new 'affordable' SFA programme, due to complete at the end of March 2015, defining resource requirements, prioritising principles and creating an indicative delivery programme. - 3.8 TfL will write to all local authorities in early 2015, inviting them to identify step-free opportunities for LU stations within their boroughs and firm up the delivery strategy.